rezaneam/GoogleHomeNode/README.md

 - Azure
   This is an azure Function app if you want to use your own `Azure service`. contact me if you can't follow me.

+## How set it up

+- Google Home Node
+- IFTTT
+- Azure Function
+- Azure IoT Hub

-# How it is working
+## How it is working

 The following figure shows the overal concept of the project.
 <img src="assets/Diagram.png?raw=true" width="500px">